langopg/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/fasttrack-dynamics-365-overview.md

 ### Performance workshop

-The Performance workshop is designed for cases where implementers must make sure that performance-related aspects of the implementation are accounted for, and that the correct process and approach are followed to help guarantee performance.
+The Performance workshop is designed to provide guidance on the activities that will be executed to ensure performance-related aspects of the implementation are accounted for, and that the correct process and approach are followed to help guarantee performance.
 Here are some of the topics that the workshop is likely to cover:

-- Usage profile
+- Projected usage profile
-- Performance testing approach
+- Solution performacne test plan
 - Performance remediation approach

 The typical format is a one-to-three-hour Skype call.
 The recommended attendees include key stakeholders from the customer and partner teams.
 Solution architects and technical leads are mandatory.